Setup man

 In baseball, a setup man (or set-up man, also sometimes referred to as a setup pitcher or setup reliever) is a relief pitcher who regularly pitches before the closer.
 They commonly pitch the eighth inning, with the closer pitching the ninth.

 As closers were reduced to one-inning specialists, setup men became more prominent.
 Setup pitchers often come into the game with the team losing or the game tied.
 They are usually the second best relief pitcher on a team, behind the closer.
 After closers became one-inning pitchers, primarily in the ninth inning, setup pitchers became more highly valued.
-A pitcher who succeeds in this role is often promoted to a closer.
+A pitcher who succeeds in this role is often promoted to a closer, and often fill in for the regular closer when the regular closer needs a day off for rest.
 Setup men are paid less than closers and mostly make less than the average Major League salary.

 The most common statistic used to evaluate relievers is the save.
 Due to the definition of the statistic, setup men are rarely in position to record a save even if they pitch well, but they can be charged with a blown save if they pitch poorly.
 The hold statistic was developed to help acknowledge a setup man's effectiveness, but it is not an official Major League Baseball (MLB) statistic.

 Historically, setup men were rarely selected to MLB All-Star Games, with the nod usually going to closers with large save totals.
 From 1971 through 2000, only six relievers with fewer than five saves at midseason were selected as All-Stars.
 There were 10 such players from 2001 through 2009.
 In 2015, the majority of the American League's All-Star relievers were not closers, outnumbered 4–3.
 Setup men who have been named All-Stars multiple times include Justin Duchscherer, Tyler Clippard, Dellin Betances, and Andrew Miller.